New Video: Fishing Kayak Super Stability II

 · As I swam I noticed that I was being set to the left, at one point I remember reminding my self to stay focused on my swimming as not to miss the island.”

-The answer is that SOT fishing kayaks have a number of typical weaknesses:
+The answer is that SOT fishing kayaks have typical weaknesses:

 Unlike kayaking, kayak fishing is more of a stationary sport.
 This is an important fact because when you’re paddling a kayak that’s partially filled with water it handles differently from a dry one, but the difference is hardly perceptible when you’re not paddling.
 That is to say that the chances of you detecting a leak in a SOT hull while you’re fishing from it are smaller than if you paddled it, or if you fished from another kayak that does not feature a closed hull.